resource-watch/slate/source/includes/intro/_intro.md

 # How these docs are organized

+The docs are organized into four sections, described below.
+You can always navigate between the sections using the links at the top of the left sidebar.

 ## Getting Started

 The [quickstart guide](/quickstart.html) will get you up and running with the RW API.
 In it, you will learn how to create an account, get your JSON Web Token for authentication, and make a test request.